 But then during the 1970s, consumers began to move away from big banks, which were previously the center of the financial services industry.
 Federal regulations prevented banks from offering a variety of financial services which is what consumers wanted.
 So consumers increased their business with other sectors like brokers and mutual funds companies.
 As a response to saving themselves, banks began to offer products like money market and mutual funds, mortgages and other loans.

 By the 1990s, the lines that separated the different financial services sectors had become blurred.
 Not only were companies offering products outside of their original range, but companies were merging together to become bigger financial conglomerates.
 That would enable them to earn and offer even more.

 Even still, the financial services industry continues to grow and change.
 This is largely due to rapid advances in technology.
 Certain financial products are becoming increasingly available to a wider variety of consumers thanks to the internet.
 There are even banks and financial advisors and banks that operate entirely online.
 Technology has opened new doors for both the financial services industry and its consumers.

-From the early history of the credit card to the increasing availability of robo-advisors, the financial services industry has gone through some pretty big transformations since its beginnings.
+From the early history of credit cards to the increasing availability of robo-advisors, the financial services industry has gone through some pretty big transformations since its beginnings.
 It continues to offer what its consumers need, changing with the times as necessary.
 And even though we don’t always realize it, the financial services industry is constantly working, and managing our assets and our money.

 Tips for Finding a Local Financial Advisor

 - There are tons of financial advisors out there.
 Finding the right financial advisor doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with as many as three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/simonkr, ©iStock.com/FG Trade, ©iStock.com/Drazen_